jkunimune/Djastiz/README.md

 `je` is Djastiz's only contraction.
 It is short for `ju ped e`, and serves a very specific purpose.
 When `je` is followed by a single noun (note that modifiers and clauses may not be used here) and preposition, the phrase reads as `ju ped e`, the noun, the preposition, `sob up`.
 It is extremely useful for describing professions and objects associated with actions.
 For example, while Djastiz has no single word for "customer", `je pipez bu` works just fine.
 Note that while `je` is derived from `ju ped e`, they do not mean the same thing, as `je` also contains the `sob up` after the noun and preposition.

+It should also be noted that when describing rotation in three dimensions, the rotation is described as a vector, applying the right-hand-rule.
+This is generally more precise and succinct than using terms like "clockwise" and "counter-clockwise", or whatever we do in English with that "righty-tighty" nonsense.
+What does that even mean?

 ## Vocabulary

 In the grammar section, we defined every word in the language save two groups: nouns and prefixes.
 Prefixes will be defined in a bit, but there are far too many nouns to list here - hundreds upon hundreds.
 Instead, I will lay out the tools to interpret new nouns and create one's own when necessary.